 There are a few species of crow that you can keep that are not native to the U.S., and thus are not covered by federal law.
 Some species of crow that have been kept as pets are the white-necked raven and the pied crow, as well as a hybrid of both birds.
 These birds are very similar to the American crow, other than they have some white plumage on their bodies rather than being solid black.
 These birds are hard to find as they're specially bred, and you can expect to pay around $2,000 to $6000 for one.

 Do Crows Make Good Pets?

-If you do decide to bring home a non-migratory U.S. crow as a pet, or end up caring for one through a wildlife rehabilitation facility, crows can be very difficult birds to keep as pets.
-They are incredibly intelligent and wildlife rehabilitators have described caring for them like caring for a small infant that lives for 10 to 25 years or more.
+If you do decide to bring home a non-migratory U.S. crow as a pet or end up caring for one through a wildlife rehabilitation facility, crows can be very difficult birds to keep as pets.
+They are incredibly intelligent and wildlife rehabilitators have described caring for them as caring for a small infant that lives for 10 to 25 years or more.
 There are numerous difficulties involved in caring for a crow.

 They Are Wild Animals

 Crows are not domesticated and have a great deal of difficulty transitioning to a life where they cannot fly freely.
 They're also very intelligent and have even been known to use tools.
-Combining their wild nature with their smarts and they can quickly become stressed out and engage in neurotic behaviors when kept in captivity.
+Combining their wild nature with their smarts, and they can quickly become stressed out and engage in neurotic behaviors when kept in captivity.
 They are also known for being very destructive and for having a sharp and strong bite that can damage small bones.

 They Can't Live in a Cage

-Crows cannot adapt to a cage the way that a parrot can, as they do not climb the way that a parrot does.
+Crows cannot adapt to a cage the way that a parrot can, as they do not climb the way a parrot does.
 Crows use their feet to hop from place to place and this isn't possible in a cage, even a large parrot cage.
-They can only do well in a large aviary, and even that is difficult for them to adapt to.
+They only do well in a large aviary, and even that is difficult for them to adapt to.

 Crows Are Hard to Feed